ESPRESSO

 - Wipe off any coffee grounds from the rim of the portafilter.

-INSERT AND HIT START
+INSERT AND START BREWING

-- Insert the portafilter into the grouphead and start your timer as soon as you hit the brew button.
+- Insert the portafilter into the group head. and start your timer as soon as you hit the brew button.

 - Watch the shot:

-You’re aiming for ~40g out in ~27-32 seconds.
+You’re aiming for ~ 40g out in ~27-32 seconds.

 STOP AT TARGET YIELD

-- Once your scale hits ~39–40g, stop the shot.
+- Once your scale hits ~36–38g, stop the shot as there will be a small runoff.

 - This is a 1:2.2 brew ratio from 18g in → 40g out.